 Accidental situations – such as a worker tripping over an object and pushing a co-worker as a result – are not meant to be included.

-For workplace violence to occur, a person must apply or attempt to apply physical force against a worker.
-However, he or she does not need to have the capacity to appreciate these actions could cause physical harm.
+For workplace violence to occur, a person must apply, attempt to apply, or threaten to apply physical force against a worker.
+However, he or she does not need to have the capacity to appreciate that these actions could cause physical harm.

 For example, a person may have a medical condition that causes them to act out physically in response to a stimulus in their environment.
 This would still be considered workplace violence.

-In addition, workplace violence would include situations where two non-workers, patients for example, are fighting and a worker could be injured when he or she intervenes.
-The non-workers may not have intended their violence to spill over to anyone else, but they used physical force, which could ultimately cause physical injury to a worker.
+Workplace violence could also include situations where two non-workers, patients for example, are fighting and a worker is injured when he or she intervenes.
+The non-workers may not have intended their violence to spill over to anyone else, but they used physical force, which ultimately caused physical injury to a worker.